sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Tunnels between rooms

 ## To Do
-* Make it so holding down will continue movement
 * Make the door not passable
 * Add border

 ## Bugs
-* Cannot enter top left?
 * Blocks not filling up whole space